 “Oh yeah, you and your readership.”

-“I don’t care anymore,” he said the abandon.
+“I don’t care anymore,” he said recklessly.
 “I’ve been locked up alone with Strickland and it’s driving me mad.”

 “What about the World President?”